armbian/documentation/docs/contribute/run-a-build-server.md

 ---
 # Run a build server

-Every Armbian image, kernel and u-boot package is compiled on hardware donated by the community.
-You can see [what that fleet looks like today](../status/build-machinery.md) — servers, threads, memory and how many runners each one hosts.
+Every Armbian image, kernel and u-boot package is compiled on the project's build fleet.
+You can see [what it looks like today](../status/build-machinery.md) — servers, threads, memory and how many runners each one hosts.

+Most of that fleet is **Armbian's own hardware and rented capacity, paid for out of project funds**, with a part contributed by companies and individuals who host a machine for us.

-**We are looking for more of it.** Build demand grows with every board Armbian supports, and the queue is the limit on how quickly a fix reaches users.
+**It is not enough.** Demand grows with every board Armbian supports, and the project does not have the resources to match what the community needs — the build queue is what decides how quickly a fix reaches users, and it is longer than it should be.

+So we are asking for help.
+Every server someone hosts for us is capacity the project does not have to buy or rent, and queue time nobody has to wait through.

 ## What we are looking for